Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-The new problem posed by working with derived stacks is that we are pushed into the realm of higher categories \cite{lurie-htt, lurie-ha} where everything works up to specifying homotopies, homotopies between homotopies, and so on.
+A first problem that we face when trying to prove theorem \ref{laxactiongwnaive} is that by working with derived stacks we are automatically pushed into the setting of higher categories \cite{lurie-htt, lurie-ha} where everything works up to specifying homotopies, homotopies between homotopies, and so on.
 In this setting the process of assembling the diagrams (\ref{maincorrespondence}) as part of an action of the operad of stable curves becomes more sophisticated.
 In practical terms, operads have to be replaced by $\infty$-operads \cite{lurie-ha} and actions can no longer be constructed by hand.
 The only solution is to prescribe some assembly mechanism that produces and ensures these coherences for free.
-For this purpose we will explore the idea of \emph{brane actions} discovered by To\"{e}n in \cite[Theorem 0.1]{1307.0405}: if $\Op$ is a monochromatic $\infty$-operad in spaces that is \emph{coherent} - in the sense introduced by Lurie in \cite{lurie-ha} - then its space of binary operations, seen as an object in the category of co-correspondences in spaces, has a natural $\Op$-algebra structure.
-The idea that brane actions produce Gromov-Witten invariants was first suggested in \cite{1307.0405} where the present work was first announced.\\
+For this purpose in we will explore the idea of \emph{brane actions} discovered by To\"{e}n in \cite[Theorem 0.1]{1307.0405}.
+Section \ref{section-braneactions} is dedicated to reproducing the results of To\"{e}n in the setting of higher operads.
+More precisely, we show (see theorem \ref{thmbranes}) that if if $\Op$ is a single-colored $\infty$-operad in spaces that is \emph{coherent} - in the sense introduced by Lurie in \cite{lurie-ha} - then its space of binary operations, seen as an object in the category of co-correspondences in spaces, has a natural $\Op$-algebra structure.
+The idea that brane actions are related to Gromov-Witten invariants was first suggested in \cite{1307.0405} where the present work was first announced.\\

-\begin{warning} All the results in this paper concern Gromov-Witten invariants in genus zero.
+\begin{remark} All the results in this paper concern Gromov-Witten invariants in genus zero.
 To adapt this results to higher genus one would first need to developed the foundations of modular $\infty$-operads, replacing dendroidal sets by a more general notion of graphical sets.
-We believe that our results will also work in this setting, in particular the idea of brane action, but we leave these questions to a further stage of this project.
-In any case, it is known after the works of Costello \cite{Costello-HighergenusGW2006} that Gromov-Witten invariants in genus zero determine the invariants in higher genus. \\ \end{warning}
+We believe that our results will also work in this setting, in particular the idea of brane action.
+We leave this for future works.
+One also expects this action to be compatible with the structure of cyclic $\infty$-operad, as recently studied in \cite{1611.02591}. \end{remark}